truthixify/haven/sdk/README.md

 # Haven Protocol SDK

 TypeScript SDK for dApps to integrate Haven Protocol on CKB.
-Reads and verifies Haven Scores directly from the chain via CCC -- no Haven server required for on-chain reads.
+Reads and verifies Haven Scores directly from the chain via CCC, with no Haven server required for on-chain reads.

 **Package:** `@haven-protocol/ckb-sdk`